-Should UXO be identified across the offshore development area, the maximum PTS range calculated UXO is 12 km for the VHF cetacean category, when considering the unweighted SPL{peak} criteria for the largest high-order clearance.
+The maximum PTS range calculated for UXO is 12 km for the VHF cetacean category, when considering the unweighted SPL{peak} criteria for the largest high-order clearance.
 For SEL{ss} criteria, the largest PTS range is calculated for LF cetaceans with a predicted impact of 9.5 km using the impulsive noise criteria.
 As explained earlier, this assumes no degradation of the UXO and no smoothing of the pulse over that distance, which is very precautionary.
-Although an assumption of non-pulse could under-estimate the potential impact (Martin et al., 2020) (the equivalent range based on LF cetacean non-pulse criteria is 570 m), it is likely that the long-range smoothing of the pulse peak would reduce its potential harm and the maximum 'impulsive' range for all species is very precautionary.
+Although an assumption of non-pulse could underestimate the potential impact (Martin et al., 2020) (the equivalent range based on LF cetacean non-pulse criteria is 570 m), it is likely that the long-range smoothing of the pulse peak would reduce its potential harm and the maximum 'impulsive' range for all species is very precautionary.